initstring/uptux/README.md

 # uptux
-Privilege escalation checks for Linux systemd.
+Privilege escalation checks for systemd, D-Bus, and (soon) more.

-This tool checks for issues on Linux systems that may lead to privilege escalation.
-The core focus in on systemd configuration.

-This tool is under active development and is still at a very early stage.
-So far it does the following:
-- Basic sudo checks (nothing new and exciting here)
-- Checks for systemd paths that may be writeable (fat chance)
+Implemented so far:
-- Checks for writable service, timer, and socket units (blah)
+- Writable systemd paths, services, timers, and socket units
-- Disassembles these unit files and looks inside them for (EXCITING):
+- Disassembles systemd unit files looking for:
     - References to executables that are writable
     - References to broken symlinks pointing to writeable directories
     - Relative path statements
     - Unix socket files that are writeable (sneaky APIs)

-This disassembly and analysis of unit files is what makes this tool unique.
-For general purpose privesc, the classic tools are far superior.

-Future improvements may include things like:
-- Socket configuration issues
-- .conf file analysis
+- Writable D-Bus paths
+- Overly permissive D-Bus service settings

+These checks are based on things I encounter during my own research, and this tool is certainly not inclusive of everything you should be looking at.
+Don't skip the classics!

 # Usage
 All functionality is contained in a single file, because installing packages in restricted shells is a pain.
-Written for Python2, as unfortunately we get stuck on on crap boxes without modern versions.
+Python2 compatibility will be maintained for those crap old boxes we get stuck with.
+However, as the checks are really aimed at more modern user-space stuff, it is unlikely to uncover anything interesting on an old box anyway.

 There is nothing to install, just grab the script and run it.